SteLitY/Customer-Line-Up-CLup-/README.md

 # Customer Line-Up Web Application

+__**Brief Intro:**__
 COVID has added safety restrictions for stores.
 We need to make sure that the store isn’t too crowded and that the lines don’t have too many people in it.
 The goal of this project is to develop an easy-to-use website that
-1) allows store managers to regulate the amount of people inside the store,
+1. allows store managers to regulate the amount of people inside the store,
-2) save the client’s time from having to physically wait in line (especially when the weather is bad)
+2. save the client’s time from having to physically wait in line (especially when the weather is bad)
 Attention will also be given to the store’s profits (ex: the more people in the store, the more money the store earns.
 So, we need to let clients in as soon as there is space